 9. Scanning booklets with clipped spines, remove the clips if possible.

 10. Use a program that can batch scan.
 Sane for *nix, and Irfanview for Windows (sorry I don’t know about MAC OS).
+Windows 10 has a very simple but very easy and useful scanning app, which can scan to both PNG and TIFF.

 11. For subjects that are too large on the scanner, make sure that your scans overlap the previous scan where it was flattened on the glass.
 This will make a more perfect seamless stitching.